 When You Have Existing Insurance

 You can call your agent right from the dealership and have your new car added to your existing plan.
-It’s important to inform the insurance company if you are making a trade in or are getting rid of a previous vehicle.
-The agent can give you what is known as an insurance binder, an interim policy, which allows your existing plan to cover you until your new fully registered car in the system.
+It’s important to inform the insurance company if you are making a trade-in or are getting rid of a previous vehicle.
+The agent can give you what is known as an insurance binder, an interim policy, which allows your existing plan to cover you until your new fully registered car is in the system.
 You may need to provide additional information if this is your first vehicle, but it depends on the company.
 Again, you can call while you’re at the dealership and see if you can be insured right then and there.

 Now vs. Later

 If you have a little more time to spare, you can shop around and find a good insurance plan with reasonable rates.
 If you’re unsure as to how to proceed, your car dealer may be able to guide you in the right direction.
 Don’t feel pressured to go with the first insurance plan you find.
 Often, a comparison is the best plan of action.
 Without knowing what your options are, you may limit yourself.
 Your car dealer would be correct not to let you leave without insurance.
 If something happens on that drive home, (and anything can happen), you will be liable for any and all damages and will have to go to court.
 It’s best not to risk it, get your insurance as soon as possible.
-The worst case scenario is leaving the car at the lot for another day until you have your plan ready.
+The worst-case scenario is leaving the car at the lot for another day until you have your plan ready.